szpejarka/AscomAlpacaArduino/README.md

 - **Parking**: Supports a park function, enabling the mount to return to a predefined safe position when not in use, protecting equipment and ensuring easy restarts.

 For more details on the Alpaca API, refer to the [Alpaca REST API specification](https://ascom-standards.org/api/).
-Please note that not all endpoints are currently implemented; future updates will include additional functions, such as guiding support with GuidePulse.
+Please note that not all endpoints are currently implemented;

 ## Planned Enhancements

 In future iterations, additional endpoints and functionalities will be introduced, including:

 - **GuidePulse Support**: Implementation of GuidePulse will provide enhanced guiding capabilities, allowing for accurate corrections in real-time during tracking, ideal for long-exposure deep-sky imaging.
-- **Extended Compatibility**: The system will be enhanced to support more ASCOM functions, expanding its integration capabilities with other software.